How to Embroider a Sweatshirt or Hoodie With A Machine

 Lastly, make sure your piece of stabilizer is at least 1″ larger than your hoop size on each side, too.

-2. Hoop or Float the Sweatshirt
+2. Hoop or Float the Hoodie

 line up your design